-Emergency management (discipline): The study of how human beings interact and cope with hazards, vulnerabilities, and associated events.
-The discipline focusses its study on how humans cope with hazard events through disaster risk reduction and the functional areas of preparedness, response, recovery, and mitigation.
+Emergency management (discipline): The focused study of how humans cope with hazard events through disaster risk reduction and the functional areas of preparedness, response, recovery, and mitigation.

 Emergency management (profession): Emergency management is the managerial function charged with creating the framework within which communities reduce vulnerability to hazards and cope with disasters (FEMA, Principles of Emergency Management, 2007).